 About ArgoCD Tracking ID

-#SRG(Service Reliability Group) is a group that mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, and contributing to OSS.
+#SRGThe Service Reliability Group primarily provides comprehensive support for the infrastructure surrounding our media services, focusing on improving existing services, launching new ones, and contributing to open-source software (OSS).

-ArgoCD tracking method
+ArgoCD's tracking method

 • Label

-• Default Method
+• Default method

 • app.kubernetes.io/instance